cbrandt713/expense-tracker-server/README.md

 ## Extra Information

-The database info and connection is automatically handled by the NestJS Framework using TypeORM.
+The database connection is automatically handled by the NestJS Framework using TypeORM via the ormconfig.json file.
 Yes, the password is visible in plain-sight for this demo purpose.
 You would not do that in a real application.